 - Ensure that all weather stripping surrounding windows and doors is in good repair and that no leaks/drafts are present.
 Reducing air lost to the environment minimizes the volume of air that needs to be heated/cooled, thus lowering the energy required to reach and maintain a comfortable temperature.

 - Insulate wherever possible.
 It is easier to maintain a consistent temperature than it is to have to constantly heat/cool the air.
-Insulation is an inexpensive, passive, and effective way to lower utility bills by a significant degree.
+Insulation is an inexpensive, passive, and effective way to save money.

 Ensure the Air Conditioner is in Good Repair